 Notification of Accommodations

-As a student registered with Disability Services at Monmouth College, you have a responsibility to self advocate with your professors for your academic accommodations.
-To learn more about serving as your own self advocate, please check out this handout on self advocacy.
+As a student registered with Disability Services at Monmouth College, you have a responsibility to self-advocate with your professors for your academic accommodations.
+Self-advocation is speaking to the professor when a student chooses to use their accommodations.
+To learn more about serving as your own self advocate, please check out this handout on self-advocacy.